Ayalum Njanum Thammil: Plot

 This incident shakes Ravi completely.
 His lonely stay in Munnar also haunts him, but he is able to be sincere to his job.
 One day, a girl is brought to the hospital in a serious condition.
 Ravi, the only duty doctor, rushes to her but decides not to attend the case after knowing that she is Purushothaman's daughter.
+He decided to take his revenge on Purushothaman as Ravi lost Sainu due to his rude behaviour.
 He rejects the requests of hospital staff and other inmates.
 Not even the tears shed by Purushothaman at his feet are enough to melt his heart.
 The girl's condition becomes very serious, but she is saved by Samuel, who arrives sometime later.
 An angry Samuel slaps Ravi for his negligence.
 Insulted, Ravi decides to leave the place immediately but is stopped by Supriya, who supports Samuel's action.
 The next day, Ravi is summoned by a committee for investigation of a complaint filed by Purushothaman.
 Ravi is silent throughout the interrogation, and the committee decides to recommend that the Medical Council cancel his recognition.
 However, Samuel testifies for Ravi stating that Ravi is innocent and since the girl is saved, there arises no case of medical negligence.
 This incident and Samuel's testifying turns out to be an eye-opener for Ravi.
 His attitude to the purpose of life changes completely which he is able to follow throughout his later life.
 He leaves Redemption Hospital after his internship and leaves for London to pursue his higher studies, and later works in hospitals and gains a name for being service-minded.

 Having known more about Ravi from Vivek and Supriya, Diya comes to the conclusion that Ravi might have gone to meet Samuel.
 The police also tracks him at Munnar after tracing his phone calls.
 In a cemetery, Ravi is shown talking to Samuel about the girl's death, but it is later shown that Samuel is no more and that it was the news of Samuel's death that brought Ravi to Munnar.
 Ravi is arrested by the police and is brought to court.
 He is acquitted in the case after the dead girl's mother testifies for Ravi stating that it was upon her behest that Ravi opted to operate the girl.